olegkleiman/crib/lesson2/readme.md

 The problem with this code is that it includes <code>console.log</code> which is only known to JS Runtime under NodeJS or browser.
 For other environments, like iOS or Android, we need to mock it somehow.

-Let's modify the example in order to run it under iOS:
+Let's modify the example in order to run it under iOS with Swift 4:
 ``` Swift
 import JavaScriptCore
 ...